len-rtz/DS_LOD_and_Knowledge_Graphs_2024_Bhagyasha_Lena/README.md

 The user-config.py file should follow this structure:
 ```
-family = 'rijksmuseumcloud'
+family = 'rijksmuseum-cloud'
 mylang = 'en'
-usernames['rijksmuseumcloud']['en'] = 'username'  # Replace with your username
+usernames['rijksmuseum-cloud']['en'] = 'username'  # Replace with your username
 password_file = "user-password.py"
 ```
-The file user-password.py should look like this:
+The user-password.py should look like this:
 ```
 ('username', 'password')  # Replace with your actual credentials
 ```